- School of Social Work

 Prior to joining the Simmons faculty, Dr. Thomas served as assistant director of the Ortner Center on Violence & Abuse in Relationships at the University of Pennsylvania and a research consultant for the National Clearinghouse for the Defense of Battered Women.
 She received her MSW and PhD from the University of Pennsylvania School of Social Policy & Practice.

 What I Teach

 Dr. Thomas conducts applied, community-based, and interdisciplinary research on the topic of intimate partner violence.
-She is currently working on a research study funded by the Fatherhood Research and Practice Network that focuses on Responsible Fatherhood Groups as a vehicle for domestic violence education and prevention.
-In addition, Dr. Thomas is also one of the lead evaluators for SASH (Survivors Achieving Stable Housing), an innovative, community based, pilot project for homeless and unstably housed survivors of intimate partner violence.
+She is currently completing a large-scale evaluation of a permanent housing program for IPV survivors in New York.
+She recently completed a research study funded by the Fatherhood Research and Practice Network that focuses on Responsible Fatherhood Groups as a vehicle for domestic violence education and prevention as well as an innovative pilot project called SASH (Survivors Achieving Stable Housing).
 Other recent collaborative research projects include the development of an online training for practitioners who work with people affected by intimate partner violence, and an online toolkit for emerging researchers on conducting community-based participatory research with members of the domestic violence community.

 Recent grant funding